ResearchComputing/Documentation/docs/software/Containerizationon.md

 apptainer run python-cont.sif
 ```

-If the default application for the image is not python we could run python as follows:
+If the default application for the image is not Python we could run Python as follows:

 ```
 apptainer exec python-cont.sif python